luk036/ellipsoid-method/ell-review.md

 Moverover, @sec:parallel_cut addresses the utilization of parallel cuts.
 Some researchers have suggested that this technique does not result in significant improvements.
 Nevertheless, our findings indicate that in scenarios where specific constraints are subject to narrow upper and lower bounds, such as in the context of FIR filter designs, the incorporation of parallel cuts can markedly reduce the runtime.
 Furthermore, we demonstrate that when the ellipsoid method is implemented with precision, any update, whether it employs a single cut or a parallel cut, necessitates at most one square root operation.

 In many practical engineering problems, some design variables may be constrained to discrete forms.
-Since the cutiing plane method requires only a separation oracle, it can also be used for discrete problems.
+Since the cutting plane method requires only a separation oracle, it can also be used for discrete problems.
 The only additional effort in the oracle implementation is the finding of the closest discrete solutions.

-# Cutiing plane Method Revisited {#sec:cutting_plane}
+# Cutting plane Method Revisited {#sec:cutting_plane}

 ## Convex Feasibility Problem